WORKPLACE (EMPLOYEES)

 Access to Work: A Step-by-Step Guide for Employees

-A clear walkthrough of the Access to Work process, including eligibility, common barriers, and what support may be available.
+A step-by-step guide to the Access to Work process, including eligibility, common barriers, and the types of support that may be available, so you can decide whether it is worth pursuing in your situation.

 Legal Support from Jones Chase Employment Lawyers

-If you are facing workplace difficulties related to ADHD or neurodivergence, we signpost to Jones Chase, a UK law firm specialising in inclusive employment law.
+If you are facing workplace difficulties at work related to ADHD or neurodivergence, we signpost to Jones Chase, a UK law firm specialising in inclusive employment law.

 They can support with: